How To Become an AI Architect: Skills, Salary, and Career Path

 5. Gain real-world experience

 Although classes, books, and online how-to guides are helpful, there's no replacement for hands-on experience.
 To prepare for your career path in AI architecture, you'll benefit from pursuing internships, entry-level positions, or freelance work as an AI engineer or within data analytics.
-Upwork is a great source to check for open freelance roles and potential projects that you can submit a proposal to work on.
+On Upwork, you can check for open freelance projects to submit a proposal for.

 As you work on different AI projects, you'll build up a strong portfolio to share with potential employers to show off what you can do.
 Teaming up with other AI professionals and completing joint AI initiatives together is another excellent way to build your skills and expand your knowledge.